 ECC begins partnership with High Scope Educational Research Foundation and incorporates their teaching practices into the curriculum.

-JCC Gala Event held to honor Founders Chuck & Sharon Newman and launch JCC Endowment Fund for the Future.
+JCC holds a gala event to honor founders Chuck & Sharon Newman and launch an endowment, Fund for the Future.

 New elementary playground installed and Maas Lounge renovated.

 Center hires first full-time Jewish Cultural Arts and Education Director.

 New fences installed around early childhood playground and new school age playground funded by the J’s first Homeland Security Grant.

 Name changed from the Jewish Community of Washtenaw County to the Jewish Community Center of Greater Ann Arbor.

 Shatter proof glass installed as part of the first Homeland Security Grant.

 New roof installed.